Jkarage/golang-learn/Jkarage/Unit 1: Introduction/intro.md

 predeclared names like `new` can be redeclared in your program as they are not keywords.
 But beware of the confusion.

-Stylistically go programmers use camel case naming convention
+Stylistically go programmers use camel case naming convention.